ibrahim-humadi/Daz-Misc-Scripts/README.md

 * **deleteBones.dsa**
   - Deletes currently selected bones.
 * **unParentInPlace.dsa**
-  - Unparents the selected nodes "in place"
+  - Unparents the selected nodes "in place".
 * **exportEachFavToObj.dsa**
   - Exports each favorited morph set to max value individually to a .obj(s). prompts for output directory.
+* **exportBaseResSubD0Obj.dsa**
+  - mimics the fuctionality of daz export at base reolution script. produces .obj of same filesize.

 ## Camera and Render Settings
 * **CopyCameraDimensionsToRenderSettings.dsa**